marr75/solar-expanse-teddit/README.md

 # Teddit for Solar Expanse
-Teddit is a BepInEx plugin for Solar Expanse that allows you to edit spacecraft, resource, research, launch vehicle, and facility properties via JSON files.
+Teddit is a BepInEx plugin for Solar Expanse that allows you to edit Solar Exapanse facilities, spacecraft, research, and resource deposits via YAML file.
 ## How to Use
+This mod is based around the use of YAML files to modify or create objects for Solar Expanse.

-The JSON files found within the /dump/ folder contain the entries for every patchable object in the game.
-The values there can be used as reference.
-This list is updated every time the game is ran.
+Every time the game is run, Teddit will generate a list of all patchable vanilla objects and their properties as YAML files.
+The YAML files found within the /dump/ folder contain the IDs and properties for every patchable object in the game.

-Patches are made by adding edits to the deposits, facilities, launch_vehicles, research, and spacecraft files (example entries and documentation included in each).
-Note that the plugin is currently only able to edit entries, not add new ones.
-This is a planned feature.
+By adding a new folder in the Teddit/mods folder, and adding the files for the objects you wish to patch (resource deposits, facilities, spacecraft, etc.), the entries will be added to the game.
+If you specify an ID that already exists in the base game, the objects will instead be modified.
+Currently, adding new entries is only supported for facilities, though functionality for spacecraft and research is planend.

+An example mod, which includes a new facility with a custom icon, has been provided and is installed by default.

 ## Installation